roscopeco/anos/README.md

 * Set up fixed block & slab allocators
 * _Just enough_ ACPI to initialise basic platform devices (HPET & LAPICs)
 * Init LAPICs and calibrate with HPET
-* Spin up the APs and park them in long-mode kernel code (for now)
 * Set everything up for usermode startup
-* Start a simple round-robin scheduler & drop to user mode
+* Start a prioritised round-robin scheduler on all CPUs
 * User-mode supervisor ("`SYSTEM`") starts some threads with a `syscall`, and then
   * Thread #1 - Loop from usermode, printing periodic `1`'s with syscall
   * Thread #2 - Start, sleep for 5secs, then loop printing periodic `2`s with syscall
   * Thread #3 - Same as thread 2, but printing `3`s instead
   * Thread #4 - Looping as the others, but also sleeping every time it prints
+  * One kernel thread pinned to each AP, printing "Hello from [cpu ID]" periodically

 The following things are not shown in this shot, but are still happening under the hood: